openMetaAnalysis/Preterm-birth-prediction-with-the-interpregnancy-interval/README.md

 A living systematic review

 **Clinical summary:** This meta-analysis suggests that all clinical tests *are* more accurate than chance in diagnosis.
+Measurement of fluid responsiveness is associated with insigniciant reduction in mortality according to randomized controlled trials.

 Method	| Sensitiity|Specificity| Area under the ROC curve|Positive predictive value</br>(at prevalence of 50%) | 1- Negative predictive value</br>(at prevalence of 50%)
 | -------------------------- |:--:|:--:|:-----:|:--:|:--:|